Time needed: 2 minutes

 If your eyes sting, become red, watery, blurry or uncomfortable while wearing contact lenses – REMOVE THEM!

 If your symptoms get worse or persist, make an appointment.
-GPs don’t generally have equipment to diagnose serious eye infections such as Pseudomonas.
+GPs don’t generally have the equipment to diagnose serious eye infections such as Pseudomonas.
 Furthermore, this organism is resistant to the strongest over-the-counter drops, chloramphenicol (Chlorsig).